wbrowar/admin-bar-component/README.md

 - 🎛️ Buttons are customizable and can link to a URL or trigger JavaScript events.
 - 🚪 A dedicated logout button gives users a way to sign out of your app.

+> [!NOTE]
-> NOTE: Admin Bar Component is still in development.
+> Admin Bar Component is still in development.
 Things might change and break until the 1.0.0 release.

 ## Installation